carlmontanari/scrapli/README.md

 scrapli "core" drivers cover basically the [NAPALM](https://github.com/napalm-automation/napalm) platforms -- Cisco IOS-XE, IOS-XR, NX-OS, Arista EOS, and Juniper JunOS.
 These drivers provide an interface tailored to network device "screen-scraping" rather than just a generic SSH connection/channel.

-At the moment there are five "core" drivers representing the most common networking platforms (outlined below) , however in the future it would be possible for folks to contribute additional "community" drivers.
-It is unlikely that any additional "core" platforms would be added at the moment.
+Below are the core driver platforms and currently tested version.

 - Cisco IOS-XE (tested on: 16.04.01)
 - Cisco NX-OS (tested on: 9.2.4)